telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv2.md

 in context availability management is the *registration* resource.
 A registration contains information about a source of information (named a "context provider") and whose entities and attributes are provided by that source.

-Let's illustrate with an example, creating a simple registration.
+Let's illustrate with an example, with forwards in NGSIv1 format (legacyForwarding set to true), creating a simple registration.
 We are stating that the attributes temperature and pressure of Room5 are provided by a context provider in the URL http://mysensors.com/Rooms:

 ```
 curl -v localhost:1026/v2/registrations -s -S -H 'Content-Type: application/json' -d @-  <<EOF